Vanilla-OS/Vib/docs/articles/en/use-modules.md

     - chmod +x /usr/bin/cur-gpu
 ```

 In the above example we define a `shell` module that downloads a tarball from a GitHub release and then copies the binaries to `/usr/bin`.
-A source can be of two types:
+A source can be of three types:

 - `tar`: a tarball archive.
+You can also define a `checksum` field to verify the integrity of the downloaded archive using a `sha256` hash.
-It can also define a `Checksum` field to verify the integrity of the downloaded file using a `sha256` hash.
+- `file`: a single file.
+You can also define a `checksum` field to verify the integrity of the downloaded file using a `sha256` hash.
 - `git`: a Git repository.

 In the latter case, you can specify the branch, tag or commit to checkout like this: